l7mp/l7mp/kernel-offload/README.md

 #### Expected l7mp output

-If the kernel offload is initiated successfully, expect to see a similar output:
+If the kernel offload is successfully initiated, expect to see a similar output:
 ```
 [...]
 2021-10-25T08:56:15.464Z sill Session.pipe: Offloading 10.0.2.4:1234->10.0.2.3:37713[17] => 127.0.0.1:1235->127.0.0.1:1236[17]